 All a CMA does is generate a "ball park figure."

 Being a documented and carefully investigated opinion of value, appraisals are defensible and stand up in legal situations.

-The person creating the report is frankly the most significant difference between a CMA and an appraisal.
+Who's behind the report is actually the most significant difference between a CMA and an appraisal.

-For a more detailed look at what goes into an appraisal report click here: Sample Appraisal Report
+For a more in depth look at all that goes into an appraisal report click here: Sample Appraisal Report

 - The appraisal's purpose.